AliAlkadhim/NPC_Jets/rivet+pythia/plots/README.md

+The plots which contain the corrections from all bins are labeleld `ALLBINS...`.
 To use my parser(s), first uncmment which histogram files you want to parse in `parse_dat.py`, then do

 `python parse_dat.py --D <DIRECTORY NAME>`